EASTERN NEWSROOM

 “The strategic plan is not just a document – it’s a call to action, a challenge for all of us to find where we fit and how we can make the greatest impact,” said McMahan, who went on to encourage EWU employees to engage the community in the positive stories of EWU and to come together to meet student needs.

-“We are first and foremost proud that no staff layoffs will be occurring,” said McMahan.
+McMahan also provided an update on upcoming plans for the SRA Services Task Force’s recommendations.
+“We are first and foremost proud that no staff layoffs will be occurring,” she said.
 “This was priority number one – and we accomplished that goal.
 We value our staff and the incredible dedication they bring to work every day.”

 “The strategic plan is not just a document – it’s a call to action, a challenge for all of us to find where we fit and how we can make the greatest impact,” said McMahan, who went on to encourage EWU employees to engage the community in the positive stories of EWU and to come together to meet student needs.

-As it stands today, McMahan said, the university is proud to have found least disruptive pathways to a more streamlined operation.
+As it stands today, McMahan said, the university is proud to have found the least disruptive pathways to a more streamlined operation.
 “Across academic programs and university services, we’ve already identified $3.5 million in savings to help close the structural budget gap.
 This is due to creating efficiencies, and in Athletics, finding ways to generate more revenue and improve collaboration and communication across Eastern.”

 Closing equity gaps, improving student retention, and providing applied-learning experiences are top priorities.